MengqinShen/ImageSearchWithText_CLIP/README.md

 # ImageSearch_CLIP_Unsplash
-Search photos on Unsplash using natural language descriptions.This can be a model implemented in cell phone "Photos".
+Search photos on Unsplash Dataset using natural language descriptions.
+The search is powered by OpenAI's CLIP model.
+This can be a model implemented in cell phone "Photos".